parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 --------------------------------

 L Speed/any other "supercharger" like tweaks.
 I will ignore any support requests if you use them.
-Most are very badly programmed/full of placebos.
-Trimmer (unnecessary because it's integrated into ParrotMod) disable journaling zip (it conflicts with my script, and doesn't improve performance) Don't limit background processes, it might even make the tablet SLOWER.
-As of version 2016-04-25, the installer script removes this setting from build.prop automatically.
+Most are very badly programmed/full of placebos. disable journaling zip (it conflicts with my script, and doesn't improve performance) Don't limit background processes, it might even make the tablet SLOWER.
+As of version 2016-04-30, the installer script removes this setting from build.prop automatically.

 Known Bugs
 ----------